G33k8/G33k8/README.md

 -Working on GPS-denied UGV navigation, focusing on SLAM–planning integration, inter-node communication, and system reliability across distributed processes.

----

-Most of what lives here is messy, exploratory, and built without expectations—just things I wanted to try or learn from.

 <!--
 **G33k8/G33k8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.